caltechlibrary/irdmtools/rdmutil.1.md

 retrieve_file RECORD_ID FILENAME [OUTPUT_FILENAME]
 : Retrieves the file indicated by RECORD_ID and FILENAME, e.g. bq3se-47g50 is a record id and article.pdf is a filename.
 RECORD_ID and FILENAME are required parameters.
 OUTPUT_FILENAME is optional, if present then the file will be save to this name on the file system.

+get_versions
+: Retrieve metadata about versions for RECORD_ID.
+RECORD_ID is required.

+get_version_latest
+: Retreive the latest version metadata for a RECORD_ID.
+RECORD_ID is requireed.

 harvest KEY_JSON
 : harvest takes a JSON file containing a list of keys and harvests each record into the dataset collection.